-- 50 A condensation particle counter (CPC) can measure the aerosol particle number concentration by increasing the size of nanometre-sized particles in a supersaturated environment to optically detectable droplets.
-In short, the measurement principle of a common CPC can be expressed in three process steps: - saturation, by which vapour is formed from a working fluid inside the flow path of the aerosol sample; - 55 2) supersaturation of the vapour in presence of the sample flow, so that the aerosol particles are subsequently actingact as condensation nuclei, get activated (non-equilibrium growth) and are growing to a detectable sizegrow by a factor of several orders of magnitude to an optically detectable size; and - 3) the detection of individual particles through scattered light that occurs when they are passingpass through an optically focused, incident radiation source.
-In order to collect the scattered light, a photosensitive element e.g. a photomultiplier or a photo diode (Bischof, 2022) is typically used.(Bischof, June 2022) is typically used.
+A condensation particle counter (CPC) can measure the aerosol particle number concentration by increasing the size of nanometre-sized particles in a supersaturated environment to optically detectable droplets.
+In short, the measurement principle of a common CPC can be expressed in three process steps:

-This basic principle dates back to John Aitken, known for his early experiments in which he manually counted particles that had grown due to supersaturation of water vapour (Aitken, 1888).
-Today, three working fluids are most commonly used, namely n-butyl alcohol (or n-butanol), isopropyl alcohol (2- propanol or isopropanol;) and water.
-For all working fluids, the detection efficiency has been characterised over a specific range of operating pressures (e.g., (Brock et al., 2000; Bundke et al., 2015; Gallar et al., 2006; Hermann et al., 2007) which demonstrated the applicability of each working fluid for low-pressure operation CPCs.
-It should be noted that the use of both butanol and isopropanol have a
+- saturation, by which vapour is formed from a working fluid inside the flow path of the aerosol sample; - supersaturation of the vapour in presence of the sample flow, so that the aerosol particles are subsequently acting as condensation nuclei, get activated (non-equilibrium growth) and are growing to a detectable size by a factor of several orders of magnitude; and - 3) the detection of individual particles through scattered light that occurs when they are passing through an optically focused, incident radiation source.
+In order to collect the scattered light, a photosensitive element e.g. a photomultiplier or a photo diode (Bischof, 2022) is typically used. - This basic principle dates back to John Aitken, known for his early experiments in which he manually counted particles that had grown due to supersaturation of water vapour (Aitken, 1888).
+Today, three working fluids are commonly used, namely n-butyl alcohol (or n-butanol), isopropyl alcohol (2-propanol or isopropanol;) and water.
+For all working fluids, the detection efficiency has been characterised over a specific range of operating pressures (e.g., (Brock et al., 2000; Bundke et al., 2015; Gallar et al., 2006; - 65 Hermann et al., 2007) which demonstrated the applicability of each working fluid for low-pressure operation CPCs.
+It should be noted that the use of both butanol and isopropanol is limited by the fact that both are highly flammable liquids.
+In contrast, water has the advantage to avoid the health and safety concerns of alcohol.
+Disadvantageously, water has a three times higher mass diffusion coefficient (Hering et al., 2005; Mei et al., 2021) which increases the consumption of the working fluid during operation and its likelihood of algae growth during longer times of inactivism.
+Activation of particles is hindered, e.g. by aerosol properties like water solubility and lipophilicity.